-For example, data could point to how US competition may be negatively affected, or how the status quo of the company/industry already shows a demonstrable positive influence on US investment.
+For example, data could point to how US competition may be negatively affected, or how the status quo of a company or industry already shows a demonstrable positive influence on US investment.
 It is important for companies to proactively develop a positive narrative of job growth and skills training relative to how they are contributing to the domestic economy, either through job creation or investments.

 Companies evaluating changes to their supply chain and operating models should fully model out the implications of any realignment from several vantage points, including people, location, process, tax and technology.
-Now is the time to look at the confluence COVID-exposed supply risks, policies for creating jobs, the rise in use of digital process management tools, and increased shareholder requirements for environmental, social and corporate governance (ESG) leadership.
-These areas should define an integrated system of changes to meet the shift in what can create long term value.
+Now is the time to look at the confluence of COVID-19-exposed supply risks, policies for creating jobs, the rise in use of digital process management tools and increased shareholder requirements for environmental, social and corporate governance (ESG) leadership.
+These areas should define an integrated system of changes to meet the shift in what can create long-term value.

 The supply chain reviews magnify recent challenges for many US companies with securing crucial components and materials, particularly in industries that traditionally keep inventories low or work with long lead times.
-US automakers, for example, cut production this year due to a shortage of semiconductors while surging demand for health products set off a scramble in 2020.
-Acute disruptions like these are rare, but they aren’t unheard of and they can trigger a range of immediate actions meant to build up supply and manage the impact on cash flow and pricing that result.
+US automakers, for example, cut production in early 2021 due to a shortage of semiconductors while surging demand for health products set off a scramble in 2020.
+Acute disruptions like these are rare, but they aren’t unheard of, and they can trigger a range of immediate actions meant to build up supply and manage the impact on cash flow and pricing that result.

-This time, shortages are exacerbating perceived threats to US industry posed by supply chains where much of production is concentrated outside the US in the product areas under review.
+Today, shortages are exacerbating perceived threats to US industry posed by supply chains in which much of the production of the product areas under review is concentrated outside the US.
 For example, in the active pharmaceutical ingredients (API) space, just 28% of APIs for the US are manufactured domestically.
 The United States barely registers in mining and processing of lithium, a metal used in rechargeable batteries, accounting for 1% of global output.
-Semiconductor manufacturing capacity continues to shift to Asian economies.
-In 2019, four of the six new semiconductor fabs opening globally were based in China and all were outside the US.
+Semiconductor manufacturing capacity continues to shift to Asian economies: In 2019, four of the six new semiconductor fabs opening globally were based in China, and all were outside the US.

 Worldwide, governments are serious about rebuilding labor forces as the global economy recovers, about reducing carbon footprints and about asserting sovereignty in technology and pharmaceutical trade.
 Company boards are asking management teams to evaluate supply chain dependencies, including what degree of supply security customers now expect.
 Operational leaders are managing inventory and forging supplier relationships to build flexibility rather than minimize cost.